Keyboard shortcuts

 Future

 Many of the tests shown here are usual constructs in programming but tried in a left-to-right syntax.
-I would like to explore the LTR space
+I would like to explore the LTR design space.

 if option is Some(num) { }